Prime ideals in infinite products of commutative rings: Maximal ideals and minimal prime ideals

-[2.1]{Example} \begin{2.6} If $D$ is a domain of finite character, i.e. every $a \in D \setminus \{0\}$ is contained in only finitely many maximal ideals of $D$, then it is immediate by (c) in Lemma \ref{2.5} and the fact that every maximal ideal $Q \subseteq D$ is prime that $D$ satisfies (+).\\ In particular, one-dimensional Noetherian domains (and therefore also principal ideal domains) satisfy (+). \end{2.6}
+[2.1]{Example} \begin{2.6} Let $D$ be a domain of finite character, i.e., every $a \in D \setminus \{0\}$ is contained in only finitely many maximal ideals of $D$.
+It is immediate by (c) in Lemma \ref{2.5} and the fact that every maximal ideal $Q \subseteq D$ is prime that $D$ satisfies (+).\\ In particular, principal ideal domains and, more generally, one-dimensional Noetherian domains satisfy (+). \end{2.6}

 In the case that $D$ does not have finite character, the situation is much more involved, as we want to illustrate by the next example.
 Nevertheless, Proposition \ref{2.8} will enlarge the class of rings of which we know that they satisfy (+) into an important direction.